lvillasen/RedPitaya-Muon-Decay/README.md

 See https://github.com/lvillasen/Muon-Decay-Simulations for Monte Carlo simulations related to the muon-decay experiment.

+## Usage

+- Clone the repositiry

+- Create a new project with Vivado (tested with Vivado v2019.1) see https://www.xilinx.com/support/download.html

+- Select the device xc7z010clg400-1

+- Add the constraint *redpitaya.xdc* and the required verilog files from the repository.

+- Program the FPGA with the command *cat muon_decay.bit > /dev/xdevcfg*

+- Use the Jupyter-Notebook provided.

+- Reboot the RedPitaya board or *cat fpga_0.94.bit > /dev/xdevcfg* to reinstall the official bitstream on the Zynq FPGA.

 ## Memory Map

   ### Memory Loc  Function					      Bits	R/W